3ff3x0r/Ai_curriculum/README.md

 # About
 This study guide is a list of courses to prepare myself for the POSCOMP exam.
+Detailed content ar https://github.com/3ff3x0r/awesome-poscomp#conte%C3%BAdo-da-prova-poscomp-2016

 ```
 Basic Knowledge 4,200 hours